MicrosoftDocs/Advertising-docs/BingAds/bingads-12/campaign-management-service/productpartition.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Defines an ad group level product partition with one condition that helps determine whether a product from the Bing Merchant Center store gets served as a product ad.
+description: Defines an ad group level product partition with one condition that helps determine whether a product from the Microsoft Merchant Center store gets served as a product ad.
 ---
 # ProductPartition Data Object - Campaign Management
-Defines an ad group level product partition with one condition that helps determine whether a product from the Bing Merchant Center store gets served as a product ad.
+Defines an ad group level product partition with one condition that helps determine whether a product from the Microsoft Merchant Center store gets served as a product ad.

 The *ProductPartition* criterion can be included within [BiddableAdGroupCriterion](biddableadgroupcriterion.md) and [NegativeAdGroupCriterion](negativeadgroupcriterion.md).
 Also note that campaign level [ProductScope](productscope.md) can be added to [BiddableCampaignCriterion](biddablecampaigncriterion.md).
 Duplicate or conflicting product conditions attempted within an ad group's product partition group will fail via the [ApplyProductPartitionActions](applyproductpartitionactions.md) operation; however, the operation will not validate whether duplicate or conflicting conditions already exist within the campaign level [ProductScope](productscope.md).

 > [!TIP]
-> For an implementation overview, see the [Bing Shopping Campaigns](../guides/product-ads.md) technical guide.
+> For an implementation overview, see the [Microsoft Shopping Campaigns](../guides/product-ads.md) technical guide.

 ## Syntax
 ```xml